 Important Laws & Requirements

 A VT quitclaim deed must fulfill several requirements before it can be recorded.

-- Signing: The V.S.A. requires the quitclaim deed to be notarized by a notary public.
+Vermont requires the quitclaim deed to be signed by the grantor and acknowledged by a notary public.
 See 27 V.S.A. § 301.

 How to Write & File a Quitclaim Deed in Vermont